greenGM/ExpressionHostSelectionModel/README.md

 ## How to use this tool:

-1. Download files: download all BTXO.RData.part1.rar to BTXO.RData.part7.rar, and unzip in the same folder, you can obtain ".RData" file.
+1. Download files: download all BTXO.RData.part1.rar to BTXO.RData.part7.rar, and unzip them in the same folder.
+You can obtain the ".RData" file.

-2. Open in Rstudio.
+2. Open it in Rstudio.

 3. Enter the following code：

+'''r
      load(".RData")

      library(tidyverse)